Azure Synapse Writer

 If using MERGE mode:

-All target tables must be hash-distributed.
+If Merge API is AZURE_MERGE, Synapse requres all target tables to be hash-distributed.
 See Guidance for designing distributed tables using dedicated SQL pool in Azure Synapse Analytics.
-If all tables are not hash-distributed, use APPENDONLY mode to avoid possible data loss.

 For best performance, partition the tables (see Partitioning tables in dedicated SQL pool).
 If an Oracle source column is used as the partition column, the source column must have supplemental logging enabled.